barthy-koeln/scroll-snap-slider/README.md

 | ScrollSnapLoop      | 1754 B   | 603 B              |
 | ScrollSnapPlugin    | 70 B     | 110 B              |
 | ScrollSnapSlider    | 2268 B   | 783 B              |

-However, with a clear API and the use of a ES6 class, it can provide a useful base for custom extensions.

-What this module contains:

-* Example markup for a `scroll-snap` slider
-* CSS default styling for a `scroll-snap` slider without scrollbars
-* ES6 class to slightly enhance functionality
-* ES6 class plugins for `loop`, `autoplay`, and `draggable` features
-* TypeScript Typings

 ## Restrictions